PipedreamHQ/docs/docs/connected-accounts/README.md

 <img alt="Manage connected account" src="./images/manage-connected-account.png">
 </div>

-You can also add nicknames to accounts here, overriding the default name attached to it.
+You can also add nicknames to accounts here, making it easier to select the right account when linking these accounts to code steps.

 ## Types of Integrations